w3c/wai-website/pages/about/groups/task-forces/adapt.md

 ## Objectives

-The WAI-Adapt Task Force develops normative specifications and best practices guidance to support enhanced and personalized web content delivery that better meets the diverse requirements of people with disabilities — it does this by making fuller use of underused features already specified in HTML, and by proposing new markup elements and attributes, as needed.
+The WAI-Adapt Task Force develops normative specifications and best practices guidance to support enhanced and personalized web content delivery that better meets the diverse requirements of people with disabilities.
+It does this by making fuller use of underused features already specified in HTML, and by proposing new markup elements and attributes, as needed.

 ## Work statement